gek64/redl/README.md

 # Release Downloader

-- Download release file with a specified name from GitHub, Gitlab, and Sourceforge
+- Download release file with or without specified names from GitHub, Gitlab and Sourceforge
-- Automatically select the latest version or select by tag name
+- Automatically select the latest version or manually select by tag name
 - Get the release file download link and use it with other download tools, such as curl, wget, aria2, etc.
+- Have a built-in file downloader to download file if no other file downloader installed

 ## Usage